Business Management

 Learning Outcomes:

-Upon completing this course, students have a comprehensive overview and understanding of the financial risks also in the context of sustainability risks, a company is exposed to.
+Upon completing this course, alumni have a comprehensive overview and understanding of the financial risks also in the context of sustainability risks, a company is exposed to.
 They are able to identify financial risks and their economic roots in a practical context.
 They are familiar with the most relevant methods to evaluate financial risks, in particular of currency and interest risks.
 They are able to derive, analyze, critically reflect, select risk mitigation strategies adequate for the situation at hand.
 Equally, they are familiar with financial instruments (derivatives) to mitigate risk, understand how they work, and can apply them to manage risks.
 Since risk mitigation strategies can trigger change.
-Students are able to analyze the management of financial risk with a view towards the resulting change processes and initiate appropriate change processes.
+Alumni are able to analyze the management of financial risk with a view towards the resulting change processes and initiate appropriate change processes.
 To do so, they assume a holistic and integrated view of the company, as they are aware of the links and interplays between the individual company functions and understand that ultimately all risks (including corporate risks) have negative effects on the financial standing of the business.

 Superior module: